Yosuamuliawan19/algorithm-bank/README.md

 # algorithm-bank

-A comprehensive collection of algorithms from Leetcode, Codeforces, Uhunt, Hackerrank and more
+A comprehensive collection of algorithms from Leetcode, Codeforces, Uhunt, Hackerrank and more.
+Contains 1500+ solutions (yet to be categorized )
 ## Problem categorization
 Still subject to improvement
 - Ad hoc problems